- Aeronautical Information Management

 Irish controlled airspace acts as a gateway between Europe and North America, with the IAA’s Area Control Centre in Shannon handling over 90% of all air traffic on the North Atlantic.
 This equates to approximately 1,400 - 1,500 aircraft every 24 hours during the busy summer months.

 These aircraft are charged for the air traffic control and HF communications services they receive as they transit Irish airspace.
 This income amounts to approximately 75% of the IAA's total revenue.
-In 2015, Shannon Air Traffic Control safely handled over 315,000 flights.

 The IAA was the second European air navigation service provider to remove all route structures from its upper airspace.
 The effect of this is that airline operators can file flight plans in a more cost effective manner, resulting in reduced fuel upload and burn and reduced CO2 emissions.